Richard Marx: Music career

 Marx began his career in music at age five, singing commercial jingles written by his father's company; his list of advertising hits includes Arm & Hammer, Ken-L Ration and Nestlé Crunch.
 Marx was 17 and living in Highland Park, Illinois, when a tape of his songs ended up in the hands of Lionel Richie.
 Richie thought Marx had talent and told the teen, "I can't promise you anything, but you should come to L.A."

 Marx said one of the first musicians he met in Los Angeles was Fee Waybill of the Tubes with whom he has collaborated at least 30 times.
 They met in a recording studio.
-In that same 2014 video segment for Ameoba Records.
-Marx called Waybill "my life-long best friend" and said Waybill is also godfather to his children.
+In that same 2014 video segment for Ameoba Records, Marx called Waybill "my life-long best friend" and said Waybill is also godfather to his children.
 Waybill went into great detail about their working relationship in a 2020 interview with American Songwriter.

-Marx and Vesta Williams provided harmony vocals for the Gordon Lightfoot and David Foster penned Anything for Love, for the former's 1986 release East of Midnight.
+Marx and Vesta Williams provided harmony vocals for the Gordon Lightfoot and David Foster penned Anything for Love, for the former's 1986 album East of Midnight.